The Neuro-Nutrition of Anxiety: How Diet Calms the Brain

 Key Insights

-• Blood sugar regulation is a foundational component of nervous system stability [7,8].
+- Blood sugar regulation via low-glycaemic index dietary patterns is a foundational component of nervous system stability [7,8]

-• Zinc, vitamin B6, and magnesium are key cofactors for inhibitory neurotransmission [5,9].
+- Zinc, vitamin B6 (as pyridoxal-5-phosphate), and magnesium are key cofactors for glutamic acid decarboxylase and inhibitory neurotransmission [5,9]

-• Adelaide residents can access functional testing to explore underlying contributors to anxiety physiology [1,15].
+- Adelaide residents can access functional testing including Organic Acids Testing and Continuous Glucose Monitoring to explore underlying contributors to anxiety physiology [1,15]

 Reclaim Your Calm

 If anxiety persists despite lifestyle and mindset work, nutritional physiology may be a missing piece.
 By addressing neuroinflammation, metabolic stress, and neurotransmitter balance, we support a calmer, more resilient nervous system.
-You can book a consultation with Rohan Smith at Elemental Health and Nutrition to explore a personalised, evidence-informed approach.
+At Elemental Health and Nutrition, Rohan Smith offers personalised, evidence-informed assessments to explore the biochemical drivers behind your anxiety.

 References